neoFuzz/coh-account-portal/README.md

 Website content can be found in the `\templates` directory.
 Rename the .example files by removing the extension '.example'.
 Then customize to taste.

-* create.phtml is displayed as text above the create your account form.
+* create.html is displayed as text above the create your account form.
 Use this for EULA, rules, etc.
-* index.phtml lets you customize your main index page.
+* index.html lets you customize your main index page.
 If you do not have this file, a default server status message will be displayed instead.
-* menuitems.phtml allows you to add additional menu items to the bottom of the main menu.
+* menuitems.html allows you to add additional menu items to the bottom of the main menu.

+**Key item to note:** Any changes to `.pug`, `html`, `css` or image files will take affect immediately upon saving it.
+Only code changes require a service restart (usually changes to the `.js` files).

 # Upgrade Guide

-No upgrade info at this time.
+No real upgrade information at this time.
+These steps are rather crude at this moment.

-* TBA
+1. First back up your `.env` file.
+You don't want to loose your setup.
+2. Download the repository again over the top of the existing files or `git update`
+3. run `npm install` to update dependencies.
+4. run `npm run start` to start the Account Portal

 # Support